 If you want to know how to automate in a DAW, the core idea is this: automation records changes to a parameter over time, so a control like volume, pan, or a plugin knob moves on its own during playback.
 You set it once, and your DAW performs it perfectly every time.
 It’s the difference between a static mix and one that breathes, builds, and reacts to the song.

 Automation works the same way across all the major DAWs — Ableton Live, Logic Pro, FL Studio, Cubase, Pro Tools, Reaper — even if the menus differ.
+If you work in Ableton, our walkthrough on automating parameters in Ableton Live shows the exact menus.
 Here’s how to use it.

 How to automate in a DAW: the two methods